SnehaVidekar/AppliedDataScienceCapstone/README.md

 # AppliedDataScienceCapstone
-This repository is to demonstrate code related to Data science in python
+This repository is to demonstrate code related to Data science in python.